Intel-bigdata/OAP/oap-data-source/arrow/README.md

 ### gcc installation

-// installing gcc 7.3.1 or higher version https://gcc.gnu.org/install/index.html
+// installing gcc 9.3 or higher version
+Please notes for better performance support, gcc 9.3 is a minimal requirement with Intel Microarchitecture such as SKYLAKE, CASCADELAKE, ICELAKE. https://gcc.gnu.org/install/index.html
 Follow the above website to download gcc.
 You may have to launch ./contrib/download_prerequisites command to install all the prerequisites for gcc.